hakobhn/-kubernetes-mentoring-program/1-microservices-architecture-and-docker/materials/README.md

     - Improved maintainability - each service is relatively small and so is easier to understand and change
     - Better testability - services are smaller and faster to test
     - Better deployability - services can be deployed independently
     - It enables you to organize the development effort around multiple, autonomous teams.
-Each (so called two pizza) team owns and is responsible for one or more services.
-Each team can develop, test, deploy and scale their services independently of all of the other teams.
+Each (so-called two pizza) team owns and is responsible for one or more services.
+Each team can develop, test, deploy and scale their services independently.
 - Each microservice is relatively small:
     - Easier for a developer to understand
     - The IDE is faster making developers more productive